VISIT OUR ART STORE ▶

 Iridescent Medium in Watercolor: Before and After Comparisons

-From tulip demos to sparkle-filled swatches, I'll walk you through how this medium works and how it adds magic to watercolor!
+From tulip demos to sparkle-filled swatches, RyRy Paints will walk you through how this medium works and how it adds a touch of magic to watercolor!

 What Is Iridescent Medium in Watercolor Painting?